 Infectious Diseases Program Explanation

-The Division of Infectious Diseases is committed to training fellows in all aspects of clinical infectious diseases to acquire competency as a specialist.
-Our fellowship program includes inpatient and outpatient rotations that provide a broad range of adult patients, as well as didactic lectures.
+We are committed to training fellows in all aspects of clinical infectious diseases to acquire competency as a specialist.

 Watch Videovideo iconID Fellowship

-What Our Current Fellows Have to Say About the UCD ID Fellowship!
+What Our Fellows and Faculty Have to Say About the UCD ID Fellowship!

 UC Davis Health Office of Continuing Medical Education